-The contractual terms of the revolving credit facility with Avida Finans AB required Raketech Group Holding P.L.C to pledge its entire shareholding in Raketech Group Limited to the lender as collateral.
+The contractual terms of the revolving credit facility with Bank of Valletta required Raketech Group Holding P.L.C to pledge its entire shareholding in Raketech Group Limited to the lender as collateral.
+The previous share pledge to Avida Finans AB was released in December 2024 when the facility was fully settled.